Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/Chat Bot/_PRIMER - AI Agents as Chat Bots.md

 - **Scope** – The defined boundaries of what the chatbot is designed to handle.
 A clear scope prevents the AI from attempting to answer unrelated or out-of-domain questions (e.g., trivia in a billing assistant).
 The bot should recognize when a question is outside its scope and politely steer the user back to the intended topic or escalate if needed.

 - **Tone** – The personality or voice the chatbot uses when speaking.
 It could be friendly, formal, playful, professional, or empathetic—depending on the brand and use case.
 Consistent tone builds user trust and makes the bot feel more human-like and aligned with your brand identity.
+You could also have the

 - **Question Sequence (Flow Map)** – A predefined path of questions the bot uses to guide users toward the goal.
 Also called a “question sequence,” this ensures the bot collects the necessary context step-by-step, while still allowing flexibility to skip or jump ahead when needed.